ImpossiblePlan/app-docs/privacy-policy.md

 - We do not collect, store, or transmit any personal information to external servers
 - Camera access is only used for real-time display and taking photos, photos are only stored in your device's photo album when you choose to save them
 - Motion data is only used for gesture detection
+- Notifications and background tasks are scheduled locally and via Apple’s secure services; no user content is collected.

 ### Data Storage and Security
 - Most data is only stored locally on your device; if you enable iCloud, synchronized data will be encrypted and stored in your iCloud account, and protected by Apple's privacy policy